DMOJ/docs/docs/site/installation.md

 $ apt install nginx
 ```

-You should copy the sample [`nginx.conf`](https://github.com/DMOJ/docs/blob/master/sample_files/nginx.conf), edit it and place it in wherever it is supposed to be for your nginx install.
+You should copy the sample `nginx.conf` ([link](https://github.com/DMOJ/docs/blob/master/sample_files/nginx.conf)), edit it and place it in wherever it is supposed to be for your nginx install.

 !!! note
     Typically, `nginx` site files are located in `/etc/nginx/conf.d`.